CubiCasa/cubicasa-ios-sdk-example-project/README.md

 The Cubicasa SDK lets you add scanning to your app so you can start creating a floor plan with an iOS device.
 It saves the scan files into a zip file, which your app can upload to the CubiCasa back-end for processing.

 ## Release Notes

+### 2.7.0
+- Performance optimisations: moved video frame scaling and depth data processing to the GPU
+- New iOS device names added

 ### 2.6.2
 - Zipping is done in the background, with a progress percentage on screen